Smart Factories: The Wave of the Future

 Cobots are compatible and highly ideal for Industry 4.0.
 As the name suggests, these robots promote collaboration, not just between machines but with humans as well.

-Regarding performance, industrial robots pass muster; but to fully realize Industry 4.0 manufacturing, enterprises need machines that can work seamlessly alongside humans, helping them work faster and produce higher-quality output.
+Industrial robots meet performance standards in their respective industries.
+But to fully realize Industry 4.0 manufacturing, enterprises need to transition to smart factory technology, with machines that can work seamlessly alongside humans, helping them work faster and produce higher quality output.

 Human-robot collaboration is the next level of industrial and manufacturing automation.
-They are the future of work.
+Together, they represent the future of work: smart factory technology.
 They enhance human capabilities in the workplace, helping people work faster and better, which is one of the main goals of Industry 4.0.

 The following qualities also make cobots ideal for this new era of automation: